 02 December, 2010: The other diplomatic cables leak, posted here on this blog, about another, albeit smaller but no less interesting, cache of State Department cables that have been published by the pseudonymous historian-blogger “History Punk”.

 08 December, 2010: The Latest On The Mysterious insurance.aes256 File, the secret to “Of Bluffs and Secrets,” with a review of the small-scale cyberwar that has broken out between WikiLeaks’ supporters and opponents over the diplomatic cables release.
 Some of the comments are very heated.

 08 December, 2010: How secret are these cables really?
 Another piece inspired by History Punk, who appears to have discovered one of WikiLeaks’ revealed cables through the more normal and mundane process of filing an FOIA request.
 (By the way, History Punk has another good post about the American Embassy in the Vatican that reveals what some diplomatic staffers consider to merit the “Secret” designation.)

-08 December, 2010: Let’s take a moment to breathe and think about WikiLeaks, essentially the summation of my current views on WikiLeaks, as well as a plea for calm, posted on neweurasia.
+08 December, 2010: Let’s take a moment to breathe and think about WikiLeaks, essentially the summation of views on WikiLeaks at the time, as well as a plea for calm, posted on neweurasia.

 08 February, 2011: My comment on Joshua Foust’s blog post, “True Colors”, regarding a very nasty thing Assange said back in July before the release of the Afghan War Logs (make sure to read the Washington Post story to which Josh links).